-The M.S./M.Pl. dual degree is one of few in the nation which combines the knowledge of the older population with the skills needed to plan services for older people.
-The M.Pl. prepares the graduate for the responsibilities involved in development of public and private institutions and programs.
+The M.S./MPl dual degree is one of few in the nation which combines the knowledge of the older population with the skills needed to plan services for older people.
+The MPl prepares the graduate for the responsibilities involved in development of public and private institutions and programs.
 The M.S. indicates a special focus on the older person and the skills to analyze and design programs for this growing population.
-See the School of Policy, Planning, and Development, page 880, for course requirement.
+See the Price School of Public Policy for course requirement.